Our Mathematics Curriculum Intent:

 Once the children move up to Lower Key Stage 2, the children are taught more formal written methods for calculations and develop their resilience to problem solve through trial and error and begin to thrive in their mathematical reasoning and understanding.

 In upper Key Stage two, our aim is for the children to have a secure awareness of the importance of mathematics in their daily lives.
 This is particularly the case when our children are becoming ‘secondary ready’.
 We want our children to have the necessary life skills for them to be able to cook for themselves following a recipe.
 For our children to have the skills to do this, they need to have a secure understanding of fractions and measures.
-Our children need to understand how to confidently use money to buy food if they are cooking for themselves or paying a bus fare for themselves to get to and from school each day.
-We recognise that our children need a secure understanding of how to tell the time and can use this knowledge to organise themselves and plan a daily routine.
-E.g. many of our year 6 children use public transport to get to and from secondary school.
-Which means that they will need the ability to be able to tell the time and use a bus timetable confidently to plan their journey to school.
+Our children need to understand how to confidently use money to buy food if they are cooking for themselves or paying a bus fare to get to and from school each day.
+We recognise that our children need a secure understanding of how to tell the time and can use this knowledge to enable our children to be able to organise themselves and plan a daily routine.

 Our Mathematics Implentation: